kaisenlinux/manpages-dev/packages/timeshift.md

        timeshift --list-{snapshots|devices}[OPTIONS]

 DESCRIPTION
        timeshift is a system restore utility which takes snapshots of the system at regular intervals.
 These snapshots can be restored at a later date to undo system changes.
-Creates incre‐ mental snapshots using rsync or BTRFS snapshots using BTRFS tools.
+Creates in‐ cremental snapshots using rsync or BTRFS snapshots using BTRFS tools.

 OPTIONS
        A summary of options is included below.